 |3.6 GHz / 4.2 GHz (Base / Boost)

 |Cores / Threads

 |6 Cores / 12 Threads

 |DDR4 3200 MHz

 |TDP (in Watts)

 [Has Radeon Vega 11 Onboard Graphics]

-If you are on extremely low budget and cannot afford a discrete graphics card, but want a processor with good onboard GPU or graphics then the best choice would be AMD Ryzen 5 2400G.
+If you are on an extremely low budget and cannot afford a discrete graphics card, but want a processor with good onboard GPU or graphics then the best choice would be AMD Ryzen 5 2400G.
 In AMD terms, this is basically an APU (Accelerated Processing Unit), which stands for a processor that has both CPU and GPU built-in on the same package.
-This is a quad core (4-core), 8 thread processor with 14nm process and is based on the Zen architecture.
-It has got base clock of 3.6 GHz and boost clock of 3.9 GHz, and comes with 6MB cache memory.
-Just like Ryzen 2600, it also requires an AM4 Socket motherboard for its working and has TDP of 65W.
+This is a quad-core (4-core), 8 thread processor with a 14nm process and is based on the Zen architecture.
+It has got base clock of 3.6 GHz and a boost clock of 3.9 GHz and comes with 6MB cache memory.
+Just like Ryzen 3600, it also requires an AM4 Socket motherboard for its working and has a TDP of 65W.
 It comes with Wraith Stealth Cooler, but you can buy an aftermarket CPU cooler for better cooling performance, especially when you want to overclock it.
-The processor supports DDR4 2933MHz memory in dual channel.
+The processor supports DDR4 2933MHz memory in dual-channel mode.